nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Offloading_to_GPU_with_OpenACC.md

 }
 ```

-Save the above code in file total.cxx.
+Save the above code in file *total.cxx*.

 Note the pragma